That's the goal, to survive your gift • A Writing Devotional

 What if, then, each yellow healing story served as antidote to the wounded archetype? 🤯 What if this applied no only to child archetypes but wounded adult archetypes too? 🤯🤯

 Like a unikitty on crack, I pawed at the tip until the entire ball of yarn unraveled.
 In my fervour, I hung myself with the thread twice or thrice 😬.
 But hey, still alive.

 I’d been working with clients on archetypes for fiiiiiive years.
 I knew my 12 Sacred Archetypes, light and shadow, like the back of my paw.
-I couldn’t believe that my red thread was right in front of my whiskers 5 out of the 7 years of searching.
-Starfished on the living room floor, I could have died of nirvana.
-Nir.
-Va.
-Na.
-Then as I melted through the floorboard like a Dali clock, I could have died of dread at the gargantuan work ahead.
+I couldn’t believe that my red thread was right in front of my whiskers 5 out of the 7 years of seeking.

-So even though it felt like poison ivy on my tushy and a presistent sneeze that wouldn’t eject, I picked up each flaming coal, cupped it until I knew which archetype it belonged to, then placed it in its archetypal campfire.
-Nope, my hands never got burned, since there was no shortage of matafuego tears for this empath.
+Even though it felt like acid reflux up my nose, I picked up each flaming coal, cupped it until I knew which archetype it belonged to, then placed it in its archetypal campfire.
+To my own surprise, my hands never got burned, since this empath has not shortage of matafuego tears.

-By November of last year, I was invited to give a talk.
-I weaved stories of fire palming and narrative medicine, with the 4 types of knowing.
-That spoken quilt made many people cry #sorrynotsorry.
+By November 2021, I was invited by a friend to give a talk.
+I weaved stories of narrative medicine, fire palming and the 4 types of knowing.
+My spoken quilt made many people cry #sorrynotsorry.
 As I closed the talk with, “Fear not the flames, you are the fire,” I realized: